Dallas Artist Explored Concepts of Strangers and Alienation

 Maryanne Meltzer studied art at the Art Institute of Chicago at a young age, then at SMU and TWU, but didn’t complete her graduate work at the University of Texas, Dallas until the age of 69.

-Strangers: The Artwork of Mayanne Meltzer opens at the Fort Worth Community Arts Center August 15.
+Strangers: The Artwork of Mayanne Meltzer opens at the Fort Worth Community Arts Center on August 15.